 Ticking this box does not initiate a formal application for the court to decide a financial settlement.
-It merely reserves your right to bring a financial application in the future.
-This could be an application to the court at a later date.
-Alternatively, it could be asking the court to convert a financial agreement you reach between you, into a legally binding and enforceable order without the need for court hearings.
+It merely reserves your right to bring a financial application in the future (or to have the court approve an agreement reached between you).

-It is considered best practice to tell your spouse that you are applying for a divorce, ideally no less than 7 days before.
+Technically no, but it is considered best practice to tell your spouse that you are applying for a divorce, ideally no less than 7 days before.

-Contacting your spouse in advance gives you both the chance to agree on the information contained in the paperwork being sent to the court.
+Contacting your spouse in advance gives you both the chance to agree on the information contained in the documentation being submitted to the court.
 This will avoid having to amend your application at a later date if your spouse opposes what you have said.
 Working together from the start will, hopefully, set the tone for an amicable divorce.